Jobs at Curtin Singapore

 Head of School – School of Business and Entrepreneurship

-1. Overview and Objectives of the Position:
+1. Overview and objectives of the role:

 With direct line reporting to the Pro-Vice Chancellor (PVC) and President of Curtin Singapore, this role provides academic leadership and oversight of Curtin University’s degrees in Business and Entrepreneurship, and related courses.
 Key responsibilities for the Head of School include the development of industry relationships and the growth of the programs.
 Additionally, there is dotted line reporting to the Director and Head of Academic Services.
 This reporting line will cover all operational, reporting, academic services and resourcing matters including agreement and sign off financial budgets for teaching costs and related matters.